Two different syntax and are suitable for different JavaScript environments:

 - It uses the

-function to load modules and assigns them to variables. - It’s still widely used in existing Node.js applications and libraries.
+requirefunction to load modules and assigns them to variables. - It’s still widely used in existing Node.js applications and libraries.

-statement.
-Otherwise, if you are working in an older Node.js environment or with existing code that uses CommonJS modules, you should use require
+If you are working on a modern Node.js project with support for ES modules (e.g., Node.js 14+ with "type": "module" in package.json), you can use the import statement.
+Otherwise, if you are working in an older Node.js environment or with existing code that uses CommonJS modules, you should use require.